fatcrapinmybutt/fredprime-legal-system/README.md

 # FRED Prime Litigation System

 This repository contains scripts for building a local litigation toolkit.
 The latest addition is a **Warboard Visualizer** that assembles a timeline of events and contradictions into a DOCX and SVG map.
+The warboard generator can also upload the results to Google Drive when a `token.json` credential file is present.

 ## Components
 - `gui/frontend.py` – launches a Tkinter GUI with a Warboard Visualizer tab